swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 > #### - Bank Tellers -
 >
-> **Characteristics:** Bank tellers are responsible for verifying international transfer requests.
+> **Characteristics:** Bank Tellers are responsible for verifying international transfer requests.
 This subclass possesses a high level of technical expertise and understanding of banking regulations and the SWIFT System.
 >
 > **Privileges:** Bank Tellers can access and manage incoming transfer requests, verify transaction details, input information into the SWIFT System, and update the transaction status.
 They play a critical role in ensuring the accuracy and security of transfers.
 >
-> **Responsibilities:** Their primary responsibility includes inputting Customer data into the SWIFT system and providing support to customers as needed.
+> **Responsibilities:** Their primary responsibility includes inputting Customer data into the SWIFT system and providing support to Customers as needed.

-By distinguishing between these user classes and their respective characteristics, Pichincha Bank can tailor the international transfer system to meet the varied needs of its users effectively, ensuring a seamless and secure experience for both customers and administrative personnel.
+By distinguishing between these user classes and their respective characteristics, Pichincha Bank can tailor the international transfer system to meet the varied needs of its users effectively, ensuring a seamless and secure experience for both Customers and administrative personnel.

 ## 4.2 Operating Environment